vananos/evento/README.md

 if event that meets condition1 happens, then handler1 and handler2 will be executed.

-In current implementation, once event matched it will not be matched with another rules, therefore, only (handler1, handle2) will be executed, but (handler1, handler3) will never be executed.
+In current implementation, once an event matched it will not be matched with another rules, therefore, only (handler1, handle2) will be executed, but (handler1, handler3) will never be executed.
 ```shell script